Cairngorms National Park, Scotland

 James is an established photographer and filmmaker with a passion for conservation communication.
 He has spent several years at Northshots developing an acute knowledge of Scottish wildlife and has led tours both in Scotland and overseas.
 A personable and engaging character, James will ensure you get the very best from your time spent with us.

 Our accommodation is a lovely converted steading at the foot of the Cairngorm mountains.
-The Steading is comfortable and full of character - specially designed for photographic house parties.
-There are wonderful views from the two-tier lounge where we enjoy evening presentations over coffee.
-We all eat together around our huge farmhouse dining table, where a glass (or two) of wine can be enjoyed with a superb dinner.
+Ballintean Mountain Lodge is comfortable and full of character - specially designed for photographic house parties.
 We have a range of single, double and twin rooms, all with private facilities *.
 Kick off your shoes and make yourself at home!

 *Two of our single rooms share a bathroom.
 Rooms will be allocated on a first-come, first-served basis.

-Meals are informal and are taken together at our huge dining table.
-If we are out for the day we shall take a packed lunch, otherwise we shall eat at The Steading.
-We can almost always accommodate to specific dietary requirements – just tell us on the booking form and we’ll make sure you get what you want.
+Meals are informal and will be taken within our accommodation.
+We offer home-cooked, wholesome food prepared with local ingredients.
+Breakfast, packed lunch, evening meal and home-baked shortbread provide the fuel to keep you going!
+We can almost always accommodate specific dietary requirements - just tell us on the booking form and we’ll make sure you get what you want.

 We will not be walking long distances and most photography will be in the very immediate area.
 Some ground may be boggy and damp.